sylk0s/Sylk0s/README.md

 Mostly I just write java code for minecraft related reasons.

+Currently I'm focused on learning more python and hope to explore C++ more in the future

 I've messed around a bit with C++, Mathematica, and R.

 I'm currently rewriting my discord bot and trying to learn more about minecraft modding.

-In the future I'd love to learn some Python and JS as well as continue to improve my skills in Java and C++.
+In the future I'd love to learn some JS as well as continue to improve my skills in Java, Python and C++.

 If you would like to contact me, the best way to do so is on discord at Sylkos#5840